Competitive scholarships and project funding opportunities for the 2016–2017 academic year are described below. Parsons students should contact

-Eligibility: open to students in good standing in all divisions of university
+Eligibility: Open to students in good standing in all colleges of university

 In 2010, The New School established the Green Fund as part of an initiative to increase community involvement in the sustainability efforts of the university and promote research on environmental issues.
 Since then, 47 student and faculty projects have received funding.

 For more information, including judging criteria, details of the selection process, the application timeline, and examples of past funded projects, visit

 The Green Fund.
 Questions can be directed to